 At Milford we recognise the importance of regular training for our staff.
 Training needs are identified through appraisal, monitoring, observation and when recognising the needs of the pupils within a class.
 Training needs form part of the Inclusion Development Plan.

-Our SENCO regular attends local network and professional development meetings.
+Our Inclusion Manager has completed the National Award for SEN Co-ordination and regular attends local network and professional development meetings.

 Training for staff is accessed in a variety of ways: